numoonchld/numoonchld.github.io/_drafts/internet-quotes.md

 "If you're an adventurous little rain drop, you probably want to dodge that wiper.
 Else, if you're in the desert, you simply want to dodge the viper"

+***

+Insta-thots:

+- regret is not a choice, allowing the fear of regret to control you is